selfrefactor/niketa-theme/README.md

 ## Roadmap

+on hover of any niketa icon show jest out

 [ ]  Once new generate pallete theme is done, move the test to deprecated as this will pin the palletes

 [ ]  Maybe few words before the screen